erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 STACK(node-value, hash-value), ...
 ```

+There MUST be one and only one substitution rule applicable to the execution state.
+If an instruction has multiple substitution rules, the applicability is defined by the `GUARD` statements.
 The substitution rule MAY have one or more GUARD statements.
 The substitution rule MAY have one or more STACK statements before the instruction.
 The substitution rule MUST have exactly one instruction.